pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"astroid-error"+OR+"F0002")

 ### [F0010](#F0010) (parse-error)<a name="F0010"></a>
-error while code parsing: %s
+error while code parsing: %s.

 Used when an exception occurred while building the Astroid representation which could be handled by astroid.

 **:x: Incorrect code**